St. Albert (provincial electoral district): Boundary history

+Legal description from the Statutes of Alberta 2003, Electoral Divisions Act.

+Note: The district remained unchanged in 2010.

 Historically, the riding has included the city of St. Albert and rural areas to the north and west.
 In Alberta's first election in 1905, the riding stretched to the border with British Columbia.

 As the city grew in population, the riding shrank to include less rural voters.
 By 1993, the boundaries of the riding matched the city boundaries.
 From 1997 onwards, the riding has not included all of the city of St. Albert.

 The 2010 boundary redistribution kept the riding boundaries exactly the same as the 2003 boundary redistribution.
 The 2017 redistribution saw its boundaries shift slightly to the west.

 Representation history

 The electoral district was created in 1905 when the province was founded.
 The election contest held that year was a hotly contested race between Liberal candidate Lucien Boudreau and Independent Liberal Henry McKenney.
 In the end the result was very close with McKenney winning by just eight votes.
 Despite being elected as an Independent, McKenney was a supporter of the Rutherford government and caucused with the Liberals.

 McKenney stayed in the St. Albert district seat only for a single term.
 He decided to run in the Pembina district in the 1909 election.
 Boudreau ran again that year and this time won a hotly contested race over future MLAs Wilfrid Gariépy and Omer St. Germain.
 Boudreau was re-elected in 1913 and 1917, facing Conservative candidate Hector Landry both times and winning with comfortable majorities.

 Boudreau ran for a fourth term in the 1921 election.
 He was defeated by United Farmers candidate Telesphore St. Arnaud.

 From 1924 to 1956, the district used instant-runoff voting to elect its MLA.

 Boudreau ran again in the 1926 election.
 He came in first in the first round of counting but did not have a majority of votes.
 After two vote transfers from eliminated candidates, he won the district seat.
 Boudreau was removed from office on November 18, 1926, after a court convicted Boudreau of bribery and corruption.
 Boudreau appealed and was re-instated on December 8, 1926.

 The 1930 general election saw Omer St. Germain run in a straight fight against Boudreau.
 They had run against each other back in 1909.
 St. Germain won to retake the seat for the United Farmers.

 St. Germain crossed the floor to the Liberals on February 6, 1934.
 He ran for re-election in a hotly contested race against four other candidates in the 1935 election.
 He came in third on the first ballot and ended up being defeated by Social Credit candidate Charles Holder after rounds of vote transfers.
 Holder only lasted one term in office.
 He ran in the 1940 general election but was defeated by Independent candidate Lionel Tellier.